PagerDuty/pdpyras/README.rst

 :attr:`pdpyras.APISession.list_all` and :attr:`pdpyras.APISession.dict_all`
 which return a list or dictionary of all results, respsectively.

-Note, however, that because HTTP requests are made synchronously and not in parallel threads, the data will be retrieved one page at a time and the functions ``list_all`` and ``dict_all`` will not return until after the HTTP response from the final API call is recived.
-Simply put, the functions will take longer to return if the total number of resuls is higher.

 **Example:** Get a dictionary of all users, keyed by email, and use it to find the ID of the user whose email is ``bob@example.com``